alex-karpenko/kube-lease-manager/README.md

 As mentioned above, `kube-lease-manager` provides two possible ways to manage lease lock:
 1. _Fully automated_: you create `LeaseManager` instance and run its `watch()` method.
-   It returns [Tokio watch channel](https://docs.rs/tokio/1.38.0/tokio/sync/watch/index.html) to watch on state changes Besides that it runs an unattended background task which permanently tries to lock lease if it's free and publish changed state to the channel.
+   It returns [Tokio watch channel](https://docs.rs/tokio/1.38.0/tokio/sync/watch/index.html) to watch on state changes.
+   Besides that, it runs an unattended background task which permanently tries to lock lease if it's free and publish changed state to the channel.
    The task finishes if the channel is closed.
 2. _Partially manual_: you create `LeaseManager`